nanome-ai/site-motif/README.md

 NOTE: The nature of binding site varies from one ligand to the next, as well as from one binding sites to another.
 As a result, it is recommended to do an initial analysis of the site's network and select an acceptable representative.

 Run the below provided script to find the representative site<br>
-python2.7 Analyse.py align_output.txt .4 7
+python Analyse.py align_output.txt .4 7

 4. **Generating Motif based on the chosen representative (For undermining purposes only)**<br>
 Usage: Motif.py <align_output.txt> < representative-site> <No. of residue match><br>